casper-network/docs/source/docs/casper/operators/setup.md

 # Basic Node Setup

-A node is normally run by executing the `casper-node-launcher`.
-This app executes the `casper-node` as a child process and handles upgrades of it.
+A node is usually run by executing the `casper-node-launcher`.
+This app executes the `casper-node` as a child process and also handles upgrades to bring the node to the latest version released.

 ## Casper Node Launcher {#casper-node-launcher}

-The `casper-node-launcher` can be installed via a Debian package, which also creates the `casper` user, creates directory structures, and sets up a `systemd` unit and logging.
+The `casper-node-launcher` can be installed via a Debian package, which also creates the `casper` user and directory structures and sets up a `systemd` unit and logging.

 The casper-node-launcher Debian package can be obtained from <https://repo.casperlabs.io>.
 You only need to run the steps detailed there once.